Breakfast daily, 7 lunches, 12 three-course dinners including a farewell dinner in Victoria

 Day 16 VICTORIA–VANCOUVER

-This morning, travel via BC FERRY through the Gulf Islands back to the British Columbia mainland for a transfer to Vancouver International Airport.
-Please schedule flights after 2 pm.
+This morning, travel via BC FERRY through the Gulf Islands back to the British Columbia mainland for an evening at leisure in Vancouver.

 Day 17 VICTORIA–VANCOUVER (EMBARKATION)

 Enjoy a morning at leisure before transferring to the pier to embark on your Holland America cruise ship, the MS Nieuw Amsterdam (sailing on the May 9, and August 8 & 15 departures) or the MS Volendam (sailing on the May 20 & 27 and August 26 departures).